SDBrett/jekyllblog/_posts/2015-07-12-ccna-home-lab.md

 &nbsp;

-This is my starting configuration for my CCNA lab which I&#8217;m sure will get plenty of use as well has get broken many times during the course of my study.
+This is my starting configuration for my CCNA lab which I';m sure will get plenty of use as well has get broken many times during the course of my study.

 &nbsp;